← Back to blog

 Why Most AI Features Fail Adoption (and the Activation Metric That Matters)

-Many teams celebrate first-use events: user clicks AI button, user tries generated output, user shares a screenshot.
+Many teams celebrate first-use events: user clicks the AI button, generates output, shares a screenshot, and maybe drops a “this is cool” comment.

 Those are curiosity signals, not adoption signals.